 - September 11, 2014

-Sheppard Mullin offers clients a premier benefits law practice.
-Our attorneys have represented employers, plan sponsors, investment managers, plan fiduciaries, plan trustees and syndicators of investment vehicles in connection with all aspects of qualified and nonqualified retirement plans and employee benefit matters under the Employee Retirement Income Security Act of 1974 (ERISA) and the Internal Revenue Code of 1986.
+Sheppard Mullin offers clients a premier employee benefits law practice.
+Our attorneys represent employers, plan sponsors, investment managers, plan fiduciaries, plan trustees and syndicators of investment vehicles in connection with all aspects of qualified and nonqualified retirement plans and employee benefit matters under the Employee Retirement Income Security Act of 1974 (ERISA) and the Internal Revenue Code of 1986.
 As a result, we have had the opportunity to analyze issues, provide advice, draft documents and negotiate positions from many different perspectives.
 Our experience includes: